 For dads of daughters especially, commentary regarding her physical development should be limited to how her body works and functions, not appears.
 Given that dads have not experienced the tween or teen years as a daughter, their credibility may be limited, so it is best to hold to pragmatic, non-judgmental discussions.

 Conversations with your daughter about the way she chooses to dress can be uncomfortable.
 They may even bring up your own unresolved issues surrounding body image, appearance, or shame.
 Therapy can help with those uncomfortable feelings or messages.
-Find a therapist through our online directory.
+Finding a therapist through an online directory can provide you with the support you need during these conversations.

 Additionally, parent coaching can help you prepare for this conversation.
 If warranted, family therapy can help with any difficult or unproductive dynamics.